-Operating Leases - Institute of Middle East Understanding leases an office facility under a non-cancelable operating lease in Ramallah, Palestine.
-The lease commenced in 2022 and expires on September 28, 2023 with total base monthly payments of approximately \$600 per month.
-The Institute also rents shared office space in Santa Ana, CA for approximately \$700 per month and is month to month.
-Rent Expense associated with both facility leases for the year ended December 31, 2022 totaled \$15,168.
+Operating Leases - Institute of Middle East Understanding leases two office space facilities under non-cancelable operating leases in Ramallah, Palestine and Haifa, Isreal.
+The leases commenced in 2023 and expire on March 2024 and January 2025, respectively, with total base monthly payments that range from approximately \$450 to \$600 per month.
+Total rent expense for the year end December 31, 2023 was \$10,962.
 Total future minimum lease payments were as follows: